soufianb6/event-me/README.md

 ## Overview

 This is a simple full-stack web project for educational purposes, to demonstrate the functionality and value of moving from JS to TS gradually.

+It is part of Anjana's course [TypeScript First Steps](https://anjana.dev/typescript-first-steps) on [FrontendMasters](https://frontendmasters.com/teachers/anjana-vakil/).

 ## Installation